Lynton and Barnstaple Railway: Goods stock

-The Southern Railway introduced several new items of goods stock, and also purchased two ex-War Department travelling cranes for the line.

-Goods-only trains were a rarity, and the usual practice was to attach goods wagons to any scheduled passenger services.
-Whilst the shunting of wagons at intermediate stations no doubt added to the interest of the tourist and occasional traveller, it also added marginally to the journey time.

 The open goods wagons were originally delivered with a single top-hung side door on each side, but these proved inefficient, and all were eventually converted to side hung double doors.
 By 1907, most had been fitted with tarpaulin rails.
 The goods vans used the same underframe, and were fitted with double sliding doors on each side.
+Goods-only trains were rare, and the usual practice was to attach goods wagons to scheduled passenger services.
+Shunting wagons at intermediate stations added to the journey time.

 The bogie open doors were also originally top-hung, but converted by the railway at Pilton.

 Wagon No. 19 was originally used by the contractors.
 After the railway opened, it was modified and entered revenue service in 1900.
 At only 6 LT it was used often in preference to an 8 LT wagon as it reduced the overall weight of a train.

-Van 23 – partially restored but now being prepared (2019) for service at Woody Bay – was built at Pilton by the L&B. Unlike all other L&B stock, its underframe was entirely made of wood.
-The restored van will have a steel underframe clad in wood.
+Van 23 was built at Pilton by the L&B. Unlike all other L&B stock, its underframe was entirely made of wood.
+The van has been restored to service, but has a steel underframe clad in wood.

+The Southern Railway introduced several new items of goods stock, and also purchased two ex-War Department travelling cranes for the line.
 The travelling cranes were ex-WD stock, and fitted with outriggers, rated at 3 LT with a 15 ft radius, 4.5 LT at 11 ft 6 in.
 Intended as recovery cranes in the event of a derailment, neither saw much use.
 One crane, with its match truck, was kept in the long headshunt at Pilton, the other was put to use in Lynton goods yard.

 The 1927 bogie goods vans were originally fitted with heavy diagonal wooden cross braces at each end, but these were later replaced with single diagonal angle-iron braces.

+Liveries

+One of the most distinctive aspects of the L&B was the livery of its rolling stock.
+The locomotives originally had a livery of plain-lined holly green, later on a black base, with chestnut under-frames.
+The passenger carriages were painted terracotta with off-white upper panels, and the goods wagons were light grey.
+The schemes were simplified as individual vehicles were repainted.
+With the take over by the Southern and arrival of Lew, the livery was slowly changed to Maunsell Green for locos and passenger stock, and umber for the goods wagons.
+The loco headlamps which had been black under the L&B were re-painted red.